celskeggs/fprime/docs/documentation/how-to/index.md

     ---

-    This how to will walk you through porting F' to a new platform.
+    This how to will walk you through porting F´ to a new platform.

     [View Porting Guide](porting-guide.md){ .md-button .md-button--primary }